 Coolest Homemade Scarecrow Costume Ideas

 This is the scarecrow costume I made for my three year old son last year.
 I was a little short on cash with having four children.
-I decided to make this for him costing me $0.
+So, I decided to make this for him costing me $0.
 I took a pair of my older son’s bibs and shortened the legs to fit my three year old.
 I cut off bits and pieces of old t-shirts to make the patches on the bibs and hat.
 You can sew or hot glue them on.

 I found an old flannel shirt of my older son and my daughter had the hat that I cut the brim to make it jagged.
 I made a crow to put on the hat using an old black sock and pipe cleaner and I had a scare crow decoration that you stake in the yard and I cut some of the corn husk off to sew around the wrist and bottom of the legs.